 Entering Spain from within the EU

-When it comes to customs regulations, there are different restrictions for EU citizens and non-EU citizens.
-If you are moving to Spain from another Member State, the moving process should be hassle-free.
+When it comes to customs regulations, there are different rules depending on whether the goods are entering from within or outside the EU.
+If you’re moving to Spain from another Member State, the moving process should be hassle-free.
 Spain follows standard EU rules, which are defined by the Union Customs Code.
-That means you can move goods freely within the EU, without import duties, commercial restrictions, or customs requirements.
+That means you can move goods freely within the EU without import duties, but quantity limits and controls may apply for items like alcohol and tobacco.

 For goods traveling within the EU, there are customs allowances for the following items: